The Privileged Poor

 “No matter how much a student knows about Chopin and Beethoven, at the end of the month, they’re still hungry.”— Anthony Jack, on the limits of cultural capital.

 Anthony Jack is a junior fellow at the Harvard Society of Fellows and assistant professor of Education at the Harvard Graduate School of Education.
 His research has been cited by The New York Times, the Boston Globe, The Atlantic, The Huffington Post, The National Review, The Washington Post, American RadioWorks, WBUR, and MPR.
-His book, The Privileged Poor: How Elite Colleges Are Failing Disadvantaged Students, is forthcoming with Harvard University Press.
+His book The Privileged Poor, was named the 2018 recipient of the Thomas J. Wilson Memorial Prize by Harvard University Press.